OUR 20 OPERATING PRINCIPLES

 4. This is a multi-age learning environment.

 We value and appreciate the diverse perspectives, sharing and nurturing that emerge in a multi-age environment.
-Currently we welcome all students from ages 2-6 at our preschool and any child above the age of 6 at our big school.
+Currently we welcome all students from ages 2-6 at our preschool, from ages 6-12 at our primary school, and from ages 12-18 at our high school.

 5. We offer children a beautiful, multi-faceted, resource-rich environment in which to learn